How Big Is Turkey? Size of Turkey in Miles, KM, and Compared to Texas

 Turkey’s areas of settlement are also widely varied, ranging from cosmopolitan cities like Istanbul and Ankara to more rural communities found in the Anatolian heartland or the rugged southeastern regions.

-This mix of urban and rural cultures significantly adds to Turkey’s size regarding its cultural versatility and vibrance.
+This mix of urban and rural cultures significantly adds to Turkey’s size in terms of its cultural versatility and vibrance.

 A Sense of Culture as a Measure of Size